Overview – Zambezi Region (Caprivi Strip)

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

-The Zambezi Region (formerly Caprivi Strip) is a narrow strip of land in northeastern Namibia bordering Botswana.
-There are three off-the-beaten-track national parks here: Bwabwata, Nkasa Rupara and Mudumu.
-Animals cross freely from Botswana and there is wildlife not common in the rest of Namibia, including buffalo, hippo and crocodiles.
-This is mainly a 4x4 self-drive destination for the adventurous traveler.
+The Zambezi Region (formerly Caprivi Strip) is a little-visited narrow strip of land in northeastern Namibia that borders Botswana’s Okavango Delta.
+There are three off-the-beaten-track national parks here: Bwabwata, Nkasa Rupara (formerly Mamili) and Mudumu.
+Animals cross freely from Botswana, including wildlife that is not common in the rest of Namibia, such as buffalo, hippo and crocodile.
+Not many tours visit the Zambezi Region: it is mainly a 4x4 self-drive destination for adventurous travelers.

 Size 11,000km² / 4,247mi² (approx.)